apache/pulsar/docs/SimulationTools.md

 console as it is updated using watchers.

 ### Usage
-To start a broker monitor, use the `monitor` command in the `pulsar-perf` script:
+To start a broker monitor, use the `monitor-brokers` command in the `pulsar-perf` script:

 ```
-pulsar-perf monitor --connect-string <zookeeper host:port>
+pulsar-perf monitor-brokers --connect-string <zookeeper host:port>
 ```

 The console will then continuously print load data until it is interrupted.